FAQ'S

 Understanding whether you qualify for a concession fee or just the standard government funding can make a difference to your course costs.
 It’s important to check your eligibility before enrolling!

+Not all AVT courses are funded.
 For more information on which courses are eligible for government funding visit our Government Funded Course Page

 Why choose AVT?